 This candidate is an employee who was selected for a graduate program.
 It’s the same resume template they used from Rezi that helped them land an interview with Sony.

 Unlike the previous example, the skills are listed at the bottom.
-A key thing to note about this section is that the ATS keywords are mentioned.
+A key thing to note about this section is that the resume keywords.
 For a technical position like this, words such as “HTML” and “CSS” would be important to include.

 In their experience section, it’s not the same as you would expect because they’ve focused on describing each of their years in university.
 They have talked about what they developed, achieved and were responsible for.

 Like this applicant, you can include relevant projects, training, and qualifications that you have.

 If you can go in-depth from your years of education where you’ve managed to accomplish something or cultivate a skill, it’s worth mentioning.
 Plus, it’s a good way to stand out!

 In this resume example, the student first outlines their education and qualification.